BcnRust/devbcn-workshop/docs/src/backend/03_deploying_with_shuttle.md

 cargo shuttle project start
 ```

-If everthing went well, you should see something like this:
+If everything went well, you should see something like this:

 ![project started](../assets/backend/03/project_started.png)